ray1422/the-goddamn-stupid-itsa/README.md

 # the-goddamn-stupid-itsa
-The freaking data structure bonus wasting my time.
+The freaking data structure bonus which is wasting my time.